emscripten-core/emscripten/site/source/docs/porting/multimedia_and_graphics/OpenGL-support.rst

 Emscripten provides three OpenGL modes:

 - :ref:`opengl-support-webgl-subset` (default) — supports the set of OpenGL commands that map directly to WebGL.
-- :ref:`opengl-support-opengl-es2-0-emulation` — full support for Open GL ES 2.0.
+- :ref:`opengl-support-opengl-es2-0-emulation` — full support for OpenGL ES 2.0.
 - :ref:`opengl-support-legacy_and_mobile` — support for a number of legacy GL 1.x features and commands.

 This topic provides information about the modes, and how they are enabled.